Workflows#

 enso run --workflow build-feature "add OAuth login flow"

 The workflow runs to completion, streaming each role’s output to stdout.
-Each role gets its own AgentID so transcripts appear in the agents pane (Ctrl-A) for click-to-expand inspection.
+Each role gets its own AgentID.
+The session-inspector overlay (Ctrl-Space) shows in-flight agent state.

 Parallel siblings#